-The first night, we ate at Blatt which is a sports and rooftop bar across the street from the stadium.
-The food was typical for bar food, but its convenience to the baseball stadium was nice.
+The first night, we ate at Blatt which is a sports and rooftop bar across the street from the baseball stadium.
+The food was typical for bar food, but its convenience to the stadium was nice.

 The second night, we followed the crowds to the Old Mattress Factory (the Matt for short), to celebrate our win, and stayed for dinner.
-I’m not sure if the sweet taste of victory was clouding my opinion, but this was probably the best French Dip I have ever had.
+I’m not sure if the sweet taste of victory was clouding my judgement, but this was probably the best French Dip I have ever had.
 You’ll have to try one yourself to see if you agree.

 On the list of places I was hoping to eat at, but didn’t have time were:

 – Sonny’s: an outdoor beer garden with food trucks and a live music schedule in Aksarben Village

 –Herbe Sainte: a southern style cajun influenced restaurant in Aksarben Village

 –Saffron Urban Indian: also in Aksarben Village, these colorful dishes made by a chef from Nepal look incredible

 –Coneflower Creamery: a handmade ice cream parlor made from local ingredients (& unique flavors)

 –Block 16: highly rated farm to table restaurant serving burgers and gyros